privy-io/expo-starter/README.md

     }
    ...
    ```
+   Make sure to add `host.exp.Exponent` to `Allowed App Identifiers` on the Privy Dashboard

 3. Configure your application identifier in `app.json`.
 This should match the bundle identifier for your app in the app store.